Skip to main content

 Investments from the STIF program have helped to make transportation in Oregon more equitable and affordable by supporting reduced-fare programs, expanded service coverage, and increased service frequency to low-income communities.
 This program has advanced greenhouse gas emission reduction efforts by funding the transition to low-emission vehicles.
 Funds have also supported expanded connectivity across Oregon's multimodal network through transit service, infrastructure, and technology improvements.

 At its inception, the STIF program was funded solely by the Oregon "transit tax," which is a state payroll tax equal to one-tenth of 1 percent.
-The STIF program will also be funded by ID card fees, non-highway gas tax, and cigarette tax revenues once its merger with the Special Transportation Fund (STF) is effective July 1, 2023.
+Effective July 1, 2023, The STIF program was consolidated with the Special Transportation Fund (STF) program.
+The STF program was funded by ID card fees, non-highway gas tax, and cigarette tax revenues.
+Those revenues and the goals of the STF program are now part of the STIF program.
 The total funding amount will be estimated annually, and actual revenues will vary based on transit tax collections.

 • 90% to STIF Formula